AtlassianPS/BitbucketPS/README.md

 Feel free to comment on this project here on GitHub using the issues or discussion pages.
 You can also check out [my blog](http://beaudry.io) or catch me on [reddit](https://www.reddit.com/u/crossbeau).

-*Note:* As with all community PowerShell modules and code, you use BitBucketPS at your own risk.
+*Note:* As with all community PowerShell modules and code, you use BitbucketPS at your own risk.
 I am not responsible if your bitbucket instance causes a fire in your datacenter (literal or otherwise).